BPM-Research-Group/Ebi/README.md

     - https://code.visualstudio.com/docs/languages/rust

 1. Go to the project at https://github.com/BPM-Research-Group/Ebi choose "Clone" and "Visual Studio Code (SSH)", and clone it in Visual Studio Code.

+1. To run Ebi, use the terminal of Visual Studio Code to give the command "cargo run --" instead of "Ebi".
+Everything else is equivalent to the commands mentioned in the manual.